How to Add Images to PDF in VB .NET

 5. Conclusion

 The IronPDF library provides a free license for development and a variety of licenses are available for purchase for use in a production environment, depending on the developer's needs.
-The Lite package costs $499 up front and has no ongoing expenses.
+The Lite package costs $749 upfront and has no ongoing expenses.
 The licenses come with a perpetual license, a year of product support, upgrades, and options for SaaS and OEM redistribution.
 They are one-time investments that can be utilized for production, staging, and development.

 IronPDF also provides extra time-limited free licenses.
 In addition, IronPDF offers free licenses that prevent redistribution.
-View IronPDF's complete pricing and licensing details, please click here.
+To view IronPDF's complete pricing and licensing details, please visit the licensing page.